CDAC programs unify, empower, and promote the arts in the California desert.

 National Assembly of State Arts Agencies unites, represents, and serves the nation's state and jurisdictional arts agencies.

-* Brand the region as a world-class (and year-round) arts and culture destination.
+* Help brand the region as a world-class, year-round arts and culture destination.

-* Enable organizations to build and engage audiences through unified marketing.
+* Grow and engage audiences for the arts through unified marketing.

-* Provide a platform to expand the role of Hispanic, Native American, and artist communities to ensure an authentic experience and avoid displacement.
+* Expand the role of Hispanic, Native American, and artist communities to ensure an authenticity and prevent gentrification.

 * Inspire greater pride in place.